Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 You are expected to bring:

-* A laptop with Linux, MacOS, Windows (10+) with WSL or Linux running in a virtual machine.
+* A laptop with Linux, MacOS, [Windows (10+) with WSL](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database) or another version of Windows with Linux running inside a virtual machine.
 * A working internet connection (use corporate proxies or bad WiFi at your own peril)

 You are expected to have installed: